wesdacar/chirpy-vibe/replit.md

   - Updated color scheme to purple gradient theme (#9333ea, #7c3aed, #a855f7)
   - Fixed deployment error by switching from rolldown-vite to standard vite 6.3.6
   - Removed conflicting package.json overrides section
+  - Changed deployment type from VM to Autoscale for web application compatibility
+  - Increased Node.js memory limit to 4GB for build process (--max-old-space-size=4096)
+  - Added start script to serve built application with vite preview
+  - Updated deployment to serve the app instead of deploying to Cloudflare Workers
   - Verified build and dev server work with standard vite
 - **2025-09-30**: Initial Replit import setup completed
   - Installed all dependencies with Bun